 Instructions

 - Gather all the ingredients.
-I encourage your to weigh your flour or use the “fluff and sprinkle“ method and level it off.
+I encourage your to weigh your flour.
+For weights, click the Metric button above.
+Or you can use the “fluff and sprinkle“ method and level it off.

-- In a medium saucepan (preferably a heavy saucepan for equal heat distribution), combine 200 ml whole milk (1 cup minus 3 Tbsp) and the vanilla seeds and bring it ALMOST to a boil (small bubbles around the edges).
+- In a medium saucepan (preferably a heavy saucepan for even heat distribution), combine 200 ml whole milk (1 cup minus 3 Tbsp) and the vanilla seeds.
+Bring it ALMOST to a boil (small bubbles around the edges).
 Remove from the heat and set aside.

 - In a medium mixing bowl, add 2 large egg yolks and beat gently.
 Add ¼ cup sugar and whisk until the mixture turns pale yellow.